tonybeltramelli/Custom-Simple-Captcha/README.md

 Custom Simple Captcha
 =====================

-This project goal is to provide a captcha solution offering a better user experience than the traditional "hard/impossible to decipher" captcha which usually cause frustrations to both the users of the service and the developers.
+This project goal is to provide a simple captcha solution protecting against automated spambots and offering a better user experience than the traditional "hard/impossible to decipher" captcha which usually cause frustrations to both the users of the service and the developers.

-SimpleCustomCaptcha is mean to be YOUR captcha.
-It is designed to provide flexibility to your various specific project configuration by allowing the creation of custom questions to be asked to your users.
+SimpleCustomCaptcha is designed to provide flexibility to your various specific project configuration by allowing the creation of custom questions to be asked to your users.
 A custom solution adapted to the customer and the application field is always more suitable that one general version created for everyone.

 ##Security concerns

+This captcha system will provide some security against dumb automated spambots but a dedicated attacker will definitely be able to break it.

-This captcha solution is far to be as secure as a solution such as ReCaptcha from Google.
-The goal of this project is just an attempt to provide developers with an alternative solution more flexible to the needs of a specific domain.
+This solution is far to be as secure as and is not meant to replace advanced solutions such as ReCaptcha from Google.
+This project is just an attempt to provide developers with an alternative solution more flexible to the needs of a specific domain.

-This captcha system will provide some security against automated spambots but a dedicated attacker will definitely be able to break it.

 Please keep in mind that the challenge file should never be processed on the client side of your application.
-Neither should it be accessible, in other words, restricted read permissions.
+Neither should it be accessible by anyone else than your server scripts, in other words, restricted read permissions.

 ##Usage

+CustomSimpleCaptcha can easily be used as a RESTFul webservice on the server and return JSON files to the client.

 Java (Dependencies : org.json.simple.JSONObject)
 ```java